usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

    systemctl disable dioptra

 Rerunning the Deployment Script
 -------------------------------

-When making configuration changes and attempting to rerun ``init-deployment.sh``, the script may freeze while configuring the minio container.
-This can happen when a previous deployment instance has been left in an inconsistent state by removing and recreating the deployment folder.
-To remedy this situation, remove the minio data volume with the following command:
+When making configuration changes and attempting to rerun ``init-deployment.sh``, the script may freeze while trying to reconfigure the minio container.
+It is likely that the container is still functioning properly, and this portion of the setup can be skipped by running  ``init-deployment.sh`` with the ``--skip-minio-setup`` option:

 .. code:: sh

-   docker volume rm dioptra-deployment_minio-data

-Then, rerun the ``init-deployment.sh`` script.
-This will recreate the data volume and continue with the deployment process.
+   ./init-deployment.sh --skip-minio-setup